aws-samples/aws-genomics-nextflow-workshop/README.md

 The above is used to handle the unpredictable sizes of data files encountered in genomics workflows, which can range from 10s of MBs to 100s of GBs.

+In addition, the launch template installs the AWS CLI via `conda`, which is used by `nextflow` to stage input and output data.

 Use the command below to create the corresponding launch template:

 ```bash